MR901/syinfo/README.md

 - [CLI Examples](examples/cli_examples.py) - Command line usage
 - [Monitoring Examples](examples/monitoring_example.py) - System monitoring

-## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.